visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735/README.md

 # To run this code:

+1. Install Python 3.

+2. Make sure that pygame is installed

-Use your Python 3 interpreter to run MainInterface.py in the directory where you have downloaded the code and follow the prompts.
+3. Use your Python 3 interpreter to run MainInterface.py in the directory where you have downloaded the code and follow the prompts.
 For example:

 python3 ./mainInterface.py